CrystalFerrai/UeSaveGame/readme.md

 ## Support

 This is just one of my many free time projects.
 No support or documentation is offered for this library beyond this readme.

+## Games Tested

+The following games have been tested using this library.
+Testing consists of loading a file, saving it, and checking that the output is binary equal to the input.

+### Working
+* Aven Colony - Technically works, but the data is just a couple large byte arrays that would need further decoding
+* Carnal Instinct - Fully working
+* Subverse - Fully working
+* Icarus: First Cohort - Fully working (only player achievement tracker save is stored locally)

+### Not Working
+* Dragon Quest XI - Files are compressed.
+Have not attempted to decompress and examine
+* Moss - Crashes, cause unknown, needs investigation
+* Satisfactory - Missing file headers, could possibly be made to work but tools exist for this game already

+### Will Never Work
+* Astroneer - Uses a hefty amount of custom serialization as well as compresses the file.
+Needs an entirely custom library to handle.